IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Code Generation

+This section describes some important overrides and how they affect code generation.

 > [!WARNING]
 > Triggering `Detach from Symbol` on an instance of the Chip in your design is very likely to result in loss of code generation capability for the Chip.
-The Chips Area on the other hand must be detached for code generation to work properly.
+The Chips Area, on the other hand, **must** be detached for code generation to work properly.

 ### Chip State

 This override controls the state of the Chip.
 During code generation it primarily controls how the Chip theme is generated.
-The Chip Component inside the Ignite UI for Angular product has different states it can be in and as a result its theme has a number of parameters which control the theming for these states.
+The Chip component inside the Ignite UI for Angular product has different states it can be in and as a result its theme has a number of parameters which control the theming for these states.
 The value of this override will determine what Ignite UI theme parameters will be set.

 ### Chip Selection Icon

-This override controls what icon glyph is used when the Chip is selected.
+This override controls what icon is used when the Chip is selected.
 During code generation, an Ignite UI for Angular Icon component will be generated inside an `ng-template` and this template will be used for the Chip components `selectIcon` property.

 ### Chip Remove Icon

-This override controls what icon glyph is used as the remove button for this Chip.
+This override controls what icon is used as the remove button for this Chip.
 During code generation, an Ignite UI for Angular Icon component will be generated inside an `ng-template` and this template will be used for the Chip components `removeIcon` property.

 ### Chip Text

 This override controls the text used inside the Chip.
-It is possible to provide a binding to this override so that during code generation it will create the proper HTML to facility data binding.
+It is possible to provide a [binding](../codegen/data-binding.md) to this override so that during code generation it will create the proper HTML to facilitate data binding.

 No Binding: